-Because we will not be meeting together in a traditional classroom, you will be responsible for participating and demonstrating your understanding of course material in different ways: through our weekly live chat sessions, discussion forums, and online assignments.
+Because we will not be meeting together in a traditional classroom, you will be responsible for participating and demonstrating your understanding of course material in different ways: through our live chat sessions, discussion forums, and online assignments.
 To ensure that you are participating fully and successfully in this course, please adhere to the following guidelines:

 - ✓ You should join each discussion forum and live chat activity on time and prepared to participate fully in class discussions and collaborative activities.
 Always have on hand your textbook, notebooks, pens/pencils, and any other materials requested by your professor.
 Frequent tardiness, absences, low participation, and/or unpreparedness may result in a lower course grade. - ✓ The live chat sessions are a vital opportunity for you to ask questions, ensure you are on track with your work, and collaborate with your classmates and professor-just as you would in a face-to-face classroom.
-Weekly live chat attendance is flexible but missing a live chat session is the same as missing class time.
+Live chat attendance is flexible but missing a live chat session is the same as missing class time.
 Please be aware you are responsible for all information, instructions, and discussion points covered during the sessions regardless of whether you attended.
-You should aim to attend a minimum of three live chats over the course of the term but attending more often will boost your overall performance in this course.

-- ✓ It would great if we can find an hour that works for everyone weekly to meet on Zoom.
-A live chat scheduling poll and further instructions will be provided during Week 1.
-If for some reason you cannot attend a weekly live chat session, you should plan to review the recording and complete a Live Chat Exit Ticket by the end of the week.
+You should aim to attend a minimum of three live chats over the course of the term but attending more often will boost your overall performance in this course. - ✓ It would great if we can find an hour that works for everyone weekly from Week 2-Week 5 to meet on Zoom.
+If for some reason you cannot attend a live chat session, you should plan to review the recording and complete a Live Chat Exit Ticket by Friday 11:59pm of the same week.
 You can find the Live Chat exit ticket under each module.

-A live chat scheduling poll and further instructions will be provided during Week 1. - ✓ You should initiate communication with your professor when help or extensions are needed and resolve any technical issues as soon as possible. - ✓ You should check your e-mail daily and respond to your professor's e-mail requests within 24 hours (sooner would be better). - ✓ Every week you will have reading and assignments to complete.
+- ✓ You should initiate communication with your professor when help or extensions are needed and resolve any technical issues as soon as possible. - ✓ You should check your e-mail daily and respond to your professor's e-mail requests within 24 hours (sooner would be better). - ✓ Every week you will have reading and assignments to complete.
 As a rule of thumb, you should expect to spend 10 hours each week participating in forum discussions, attending (or reviewing the recordings of) live chat sessions, studying independently, and completing homework.
 Be sure to plan your weekly schedule carefully to ensure you have adequate time to complete course activities and assignments thoroughly and on time. - ✓ Meeting scheduled deadlines is essential.
 You are expected to submit assignments in a timely and regular fashion without reminders from your professor.
 Oftentimes, other students will be depending on you to submit your work on time so that they may finish their own work.
 Don't wait until the last minute to begin the week's work because computer problems, last minute emergencies, and sudden outages DO happen!